The Hurricane (1937 film): Critical reception

 The New York Times critic Frank S. Nugent praised the climactic special effect created by James Basevi, stating, "It is a hurricane to blast you from the orchestra pit to the first mezzanine.
 It is a hurricane to film your eyes with spin-drift, to beat at your ears with its thunder, to clutch at your heart and send your diaphragm vaulting over your floating rib into the region just south of your tonsils."
 He complimented the performances of all of the principal actors with the exception of Hall, whose Terangi was described as "a competent Tarzan".
 Nugent also faulted the uneven pacing, but in the end, characterized the film as "one of the most thrilling spectacles the screen has provided this year."

+In 2025, The Hollywood Reporter listed The Hurricane as having the best stunts of 1937.

 Literary references

-In his memoir La tregua ("The Truce"; re-titled The Reawakening for publication in the U.S.), Primo Levi recounted his experience watching The Hurricane among other films while he was interned at a Soviet transit camp at Starye Dorogi in the aftermath of World War II.
-The audience of Soviet troops, former prisoners of war, and Holocaust survivors (Levi included) became more and more unruly as the movie progressed, culminating in what Levi called a "witches' sabbath" when the actual hurricane appeared on screen.
+In his 1963 memoir La tregua ("The Truce"; re-titled The Reawakening for publication in the U.S.), Primo Levi recounted his experience watching The Hurricane among other films while he was interned at a Soviet transit camp at Starye Dorogi in the aftermath of World War II.
+The audience of Soviet troops, former prisoners of war, and Holocaust survivors (Levi included) became more and more unruly as the movie progressed, culminating in what Levi called a "Witches' Sabbath" when the actual hurricane appeared on screen.
 A fight broke out in the cramped theater, during which some of the troops attempted to climb poles to reach rooms occupied by women, adjacent to the balcony.
 Several of the Italians ran up the stairs to come to the women's defence, pushing the poles away from the balcony.
 Due to the frenzy, the projectionist decided to shut off the film before the end, to Levi's dismay (he recalled the film as "quite a good American film of the thirties").

 Remake

 A remake of this movie was released in 1979, directed by Jan Troell and starring Jason Robards Jr. and Mia Farrow.
+The identically titled and themed 1974 made-for-TV film, Hurricane, has no connection to the 1937 production.

 Home media

-The Hurricane was released on Blu-ray and DVD by Kino Lorber Studio Classics in November 2015.
+The Hurricane was released on Blu-ray and DVD by Kino Lorber Studio Classics (under licensed from MGM & The Samuel Goldwyn Family Trustee) in November 2015.